-I’m often puzzled why so few managers know the decision rules applied by their business to filter and select opportunities.
+One of the things that really puzzles me is why so few managers know the decision rules applied by their business to filter and select business opportunities.
 This could be costing you millions of pounds in lost opportunities or in moving forward with the wrong ones.

 Typical early-stage screening criteria include market attractiveness, strategic fit, capability fit, the size of prize, the level of investment, and risks.
 Of course, different rules are applied at each stage.
 I also include ‘gut feel’ as a criterion in the early stages of an innovation project – it’s an important barometer.
 I encourage managers to add one wildcard idea in their innovation portfolio.
 Sometimes the wildcard becomes the successful business.
 I have seen it happen.